Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing: Abstract

 \section{Abstract}

-We prove that aperiodic and linearly repetitive Lorentz gases with finite horizon are not mixing with exponential or stretched exponential speed in any dimension for any class of H\"older observables.
+We prove that aperiodic and linearly repetitive Lorentz gases with finite horizon are not mixing with exponential or stretched exponential speed in any dimension for any class of H\"older observables under a technical assumption known to hold in all known examples.
 We also bound the polynomial speed of mixing for observables in the H\"older space $H_{\alpha}$ depending on $\alpha$.

 The Lorentz gas is one of the oldest and best-studied models from statistical mechanics.
 It consists of a massless point particle moving through Euclidean space bouncing off a given set of scatterers $\mathcal{S}$ with ellastic collisions at the boundaries $\partial \mathcal{S}$.
 If the set of scatterers is periodic in space, then the quotient system, which is compact, is known as the Sinai billiard.
 The statistical properties of Sinai billiards in two dimensions are very well understood (see \cite{szasz:challenges, golse:survey, dettmann:survey, CM:book}) and one of the fundamental tools developed for their study are Young towers \cite{Young:annals}.
 Through the use of towers, Young proved that the Sinai billiard in two dimensions is mixing with exponential speed.
 This was an improvement of the result of Bunimovich, Sinai and Chernov \cite{BSC2}, who proved that the Sinai billiard in two dimensions was mixing with stretched exponential speed.
 By exponential and stretched exponential speed, we mean the following. \begin{definition} Let $F:X\rightarrow X$ be continuous map on a compact metric space $X$ which preserves a probability measure $\mu$, and let $H_\alpha$ be the set of H\"older functions on $X$ with exponent $\alpha>0$.
 The system $(X,F,\mu)$ is \textbf{exponentially mixing} in $H_\alpha$ if there exists a $C>0$ and $\tau\in(0,1)$ such that for any two functions $\psi_1,\psi_2\in H_\alpha$ we have